 The nutritional value in sauerkraut can be fantastic depending on where you source it.
 There’s a big difference between feeding a dog cheap pre-made, mass produced sauerkraut and grandma’s recipe.

 Homemade means your dog will not be consuming too much salt (sodium).
 If you value eating healthy, consider a sauerkraut recipe for you and your pet dog!

 Sauerkraut Health Benefits

 Make delicious sauerkraut at home and your finely cut fermented cabbage will be high in vitamin C & vitamin K as well as iron and fiber.
-This will be desirable for any dog!
+This is desirable for any dog.
+They enjoy it too!
+Watch this video.

 Did we mention that kraut also offers valuable antioxidants.
-Your pet dog can certainly benefit from these great nutrients too, but what is really interesting about sauerkraut is the probiotic factor.
+Your pet dog can certainly benefit from these great nutrients too, but what’s interesting about sauerkraut is the probiotic factor.

 Pets & Powerful Probiotics